FredrikKvalvik/pi-setup/README.md

 To use these scripts, you should clone this repo to the pi and run the scripts from there.
 Its a good idea to read through them before you start.

-install git with `sudo apt-get install git`
+install git with `sudo apt install git`

 ## important notes